Anger Management: Strategies for Parents and Grandparents

 It never feels good to rage at someone you love, especially a child.
-And although anger is a completely natural and healthy emotion, research shows that frequent, uncontrolled anger is associated with heart disease, digestive disorders, insomnia, and other health problems.
+Anger is a completely natural and healthy emotion.
+But research shows that frequent, uncontrolled anger is linked to heart disease, digestive disorders, insomnia, and other health problems.
 It's also linked to family violence and aggression.

 Anger management can help you deal with your child or grandchild in a kind and constructive way.
 It also sets a good example of how to handle challenging situations and work out conflicts.

 Anger management strategies

 When you feel like you're on the verge of losing your temper with a challenging child, rely on anger management strategies to keep your anger from boiling over.

 First, try to calm yourself with relaxation methods such as: